-Individuals eligible for USAA membership include active, retired, and honorably separated employees of the U.S. military; cadets and midshipmen at U.S. service academies; and their eligible family members.
-Spouses, widows/widowers, and former spouses who have not remarried are all considered eligible.
-Children also qualify for membership, but eligibility does not extend to siblings or parents.
+Individuals eligible for USAA membership include active, retired, and honorably separated members of the U.S. military; cadets and midshipmen at U.S. service academies; and their eligible family members.
+Children (including step-children), spouses, widows/widowers, and former spouses who have not remarried are all considered eligible.
+For children to be eligible, the parent must join USAA while living.

 There is no USAA credit card foreign transaction fee.
 In the past, some USAA credit cards charged a 1% foreign transaction fee on some of its cards, but USAA made all of its cards no foreign fee in 2016.
 That means you’ll never pay extra for purchases processed by a foreign-based merchant.… read full answer